itzg/docker-minecraft-server/docs/misc/troubleshooting.md

 To troubleshoot just the command-line used to start the Minecraft server, set the environment variable `DEBUG_EXEC` to `true`.

 To troubleshoot any issues with memory allocation reported by the JVM, set the environment variable `DEBUG_MEMORY` to `true`.

+If you are experiencing any issues with the "Changing ownership of /data" step, that can be disabled by setting `SKIP_CHOWN_DATA` to `true`.